Are you looking for the best things to do in Malta?

-This island nation is one of the smallest countries in the world.
-However, there are plenty of amazing things to do in Malta.
-In fact, I highly recommend spending a week in Malta – this should give you enough time to see the main highlights and take a trip to Gozo (Malta’s sister island).
+Malta may be small, but the island is packed with beautiful attractions and ancient sites.
+In fact, I highly recommend spending a week on the island – this should give you enough time to see the main highlights and take a trip to Gozo.

-In this post, I share my top recommendations for things to do in Malta and Gozo.
-The list includes cultural experiences, must-try foods, historic sites and beautiful hiking and swimming spots.
+In this post, I share my top recommendations for things to do in Malta (and Gozo).
+Let’s dive right in!

 1. Spend a day in Valletta